-14.1.4.2 Electric motor actuators shall provide for reliable closing of the apparatus at all changes of the control voltage within 85 to 110 per cent of the rated value and in case of alternating current at frequency deviation within ± 5 per cent of the rated frequency.
+14.1.4.2 Electric motor actuators shall provide for reliable closing of the apparatus at all changes of the control voltage within 85 to 110 % of the rated value and in case of alternating current at frequency deviation (frequency range for an electrical power plant with variable frequency main power source) within ± 5 % of the rated frequency.

-14.1.4.3 A drop of control voltage down to 70 per cent of the rated value shall not result in opening the apparatus contacts, or reducing the pressure thereof.
+14.1.4.3 A drop of control voltage down to 70 % of the rated value shall not result in opening the apparatus contacts, or reducing the pressure thereof.

 14.1.4.4 The design of a motor-actuated switchgear shall embody a provision for manual operation.

 14.1.5 Coils.